ProFormA/proformaxml/Whitepaper_SubmissionResponse.md

     For instance, if a grading system used a faulty JUnit test case to assess the correctness of a student's Java function, and that test case would result in a failure regardless of the correctness of the solution, the result would qualify as an internal error.
 Since the fault was not with the student's solution but with the grading system itself, the submission should be invalidated so the student would not lose their submission attempt (if such restrictions were in place).
 In order for this to work, the grader would need to return a response document with the **is-internal-error** attribute set to true in a [test-result](#) and a [feedback](#the-feedback-element) entry detailing the error.
     TODO: On the other hand, how would the grader even know that the JUnit test is to blame and not the student's code?
 A failed JUnit test is just a failed test, after all.
 Probably need a better use case.

     Errors that are not directly related to a test should be indicated by other means rather than the is-internal-error flag.
-For instance, if a grader received a poorly formatted submission document, it would have no choice but to reject the submission.
-Instead of using the is-internal-error attribute, it would be more reasonable to use a HTTP status code, such as "400 Bad Request", to indicate a client error.
+For example, if a grader received a poorly formatted submission document, it would have no choice but to reject the submission.
+Instead of using the is-internal-error attribute, it would be more reasonable to use a HTTP status code, such as "400 Bad Request" to indicate a client error.

 ### The separate-test-feedback element